Team Member Profile

 The 2022 season has been full of ups and downs.
 With the help of the California riding school helping me with getting to know what I and the bike are capable of doing, and again creating the mindset, I got my first 3rd place at Brands hatch and my first 2nd at Donington.
 And all in my first proper season on the 300.
 It has made me want it even more, and to go for that 1st place spot.

 Here is to the 2023 season!
 But one thing is for sure, I’m always learning and wanting more.

-- Team Green Junior Cup – Current position 5th
+- 2022 Team Green Junior Cup – Final position 5th, with 2 podium finishes.

 - Rich Energy British Minibike Championship – 5th